 - PPC is not only Google Ads, but also Facebook Ads for Attorneys (and even Instagram).
 There’s increased value for social media ads right now as people spend more time online.
 These platforms make up one of their main socializing outlets, and you can get in front of them at competitive price points.
 Imagine how powerful it would be if a Facebook user involved in an accident gets online to share his news with a friend or relative and sees one of your ads.
 Even if he didn’t consider talking to an attorney before, he might think again, click on your ad, and call you, becoming your next client.

 - We insist on bilingual (Spanish) ads, and there is a reason behind this.
 The first (and we’ve talked about it multiple times in the past) is that US Hispanics represent the most significant untapped potential for law firms.
 Depending on your practice area and location, competition might be lower while the demographic is highly important.
 But it’s not only that.
 Amid COVID-19, a meaningful percentage of Latinx are working as first responders.
 These people are still on the streets, driving to their jobs, and their chances of involvement in accidents are higher compared to people who strictly stay at home.

 - Overall traffic volumes have decreased compared to previous years, but accidents, severe injuries, and fatality rates are rising.

-- The most critical factors for that strange (at first sight) event are reckless driving and reduced traffic congestion that results in speeding.
+- The most critical factors for this strange (at first sight) rise is reckless driving and reduced traffic congestion that results in speeding.

-- Your best chances to get in front of your prospective clients are through PPC in English and Spanish, capturing their interest when they need you the most.
+- Your best chances at getting in front of your prospective clients are through PPC in English and Spanish, capturing their interest when they need you the most.